 Greenwood hosts several 8 and 12 week internship sessions throughout the spring, summer, and fall.
 The internship is meant to provide nursing experience with our wild patients and on-the-job training in basic rehabilitation skills.
-We still have plenty of space open during our SPRING sessions, so APPLY TODAY.

 As an intern at Greenwood, you will get the opportunity to care for many species, including:

 You will learn the protocols and best practices to care for orphaned, injured, and sick wildlife.
 Our licensed rehabilitators and mentors will guide you along the way.

 Care practices will include: